- Director of Choral Studies

 Prior to his time at Carthage, Dr. García-Novelli served for six years as Director of Choral Activities at Lamar University in Beaumont, TX, where he earned the Faculty Merit Award.
 During his time at the helm of the choral program, Lamar University A Cappella Choir was selected to perform at the prestigious annual TMEA Convention, an honor the institution received for the first time in 40 years.
 The choir was also selected to perform for the National Conference of NCCO (National Collegiate Choral Organization) in Cincinnati, OH; this was the first time a choral ensemble from Lamar University was recognized at the national level.
 Finally, the choir was the only American ensemble invited to perform for the IV International Choral Festival: Central America and the Caribbean Sing! in Panama City, Panama.

 As a church musician, Dr. García-Novelli has served churches in NJ, TX and WI, and he is currently the Choirmaster at Grace Episcopal Cathedral in Topeka, KS.
 He has held several offices for WCDA and NCACDA, and is a member of the National Board of the NCCO.
 He is active as a clinician and adjudicator in the US, Europe, China and South America.
-Recently Dr Garcia-Novelli was in residence for two weeks at the Tamara Brooks Summer Music Course in Tui, Spain in July; offered a presentation for the World Choral Expo in Lisbon, Portugal in September; was a guest faculty member at the school of music in Banská Bystrica in Slovakia and served on the jury panel for the Voce Magna International Choral Competition in Žilina, Slovakia, both in October.
+Recently Dr Garcia-Novelli was in residence for two weeks at the Tamara Brooks Summer Music Course in Tui, in Spain; offered a presentation for the World Choral Expo in Lisbon, Portugal; was a guest faculty member at the school of music in Banská Bystrica in Slovakia and served twice on the jury panel for the Voce Magna International Choral Competition in Žilina, Slovakia.

 Born in Argentina, Dr. García-Novelli is a graduate of the Conservatorio Juan José Castro with an undergraduate degree in Choral Conducting, and from the Conservatorio Manuel de Falla, with another undergraduate degree in Music Education.
 After moving to the United States, he earned a Master's degree in Choral Conducting with distinction from Westminster Choir College in Princeton, NJ, and received his D.M.A. from the Moores School of Music at the University of Houston, where he was a Moores Scholar.